EvanHerman/timeline-express/readme.txt

 == Changelog ==

 = 1.4.3 - April 30th, 2017 =
+- Enhancement: Updated bundled CMB2 to v2.2.4.
 - Enhancement: Refactored many of the class files.
-- Fixed: Timeline Express classnames.
+- Fixed: Timeline Express class names.
-- Fixed: Updated 'Year' icons on the timeline, when displaying incorrectly.
+- Fixed: Updated 'Year' icons on the timeline not displaying the proper year.

 = 1.4.2 - April 1st, 2017 =
 - Resolved PHP warnings thrown on add-ons page when using a PHP version older than 5.6.0.